What is County Lines?

 As we have seen in child sexual exploitation, children often don't see themselves as victims or realise they have been groomed to get involved in criminality.
 So it's important that we all play our part to understand county lines and speak out if we have concerns.

-If you would like further information regarding County Lines, please click on the below link to the National Crime Agency.
+If you would like further information regarding County Lines, please click on the following link to the National Crime Agency.

 County Lines 7 Minute Briefing